 - Read the Fine Print: If you think you’ve found the right bank, read the associated disclosures before opening an account.
 You don’t want to sign up for an account with requirements you’ll never meet.

-Related: Best National Banks of 2020
+Related: Best National Banks

 Tips for Choosing a New Bank

 Wading through all the different banking options available can be a head-spinning experience, so it’s important to tighten your focus.
 Outlining and narrowing your search criteria will come in handy as you search for a new bank.
 Here are a few other insider tips to consider when choosing a new bank:

 Figure Out What Kind of Bank You Need